South Carolina Waterfowl Association

 Tyler Mayson was hired in March 2016 as the Fundraising Assistant.
 He first came to work for SCWA in 2009 as a Camp Counselor.
 Since 2009, he has has been the Assistant Director for Camp Woodie, a shooting instructor, a Camp Leopold educator, a wood duck technician, a farming technician, and a hunting guide.

 His passion for the outdoors began when he was very young while hunting and fishing in Edgefield, SC with his dad.
 Senior year of high school, he realized he had a passion for teaching.
 Tyler graduated in December 2015 from Central Carolina Technical College with an Associate's Degree in Applied Science & Natural Resource Management..

 Jo Anna Eason

 Jo Anna is the newest member of the SCWA team.
 She grew up in just outside of Charleston in Summerville, SC.
 In true Lowcountry fashion, Jo Anna loves the beach, shrimp & grits, and glasses of sweet tea.
 While she didn't grow up hunting and fishing, her family has a long history of being outdoorsmen.
-She was willing to trade her flip flops and sundresses for t-shirts, jeans, and boots but she's got the driving time to the 843 area down to exactly 71 minutes.
+She was willing to trade her flip flops and sundresses for t-shirts, jeans, and Chacos.

 Jo Anna earned a degree in Communication Studies from Clemson University in 2013 and definitely bleeds purple and orange.
-Since college, she's worked to help organizations succeed as digital options expand at what feels like lightning speed.
+Since college, she's worked to help organizations succeed as digital communications options change and grow.
 She enjoys helping organizations build up their programs and creating sustainable communication practices.
 Jo Anna is excited to learn everything she can about SCWA and help build a better future for the organization.